BernardQuatermass/exim-wiki/EBL.md

 ... (the first "accept")

+This code checks only dropboxes - email addresses (in Reply-To: and body) which differ from the email address in "From:".
+You can check also email addresses in "From:" (for that change `addresses:$rheader_Reply-To:` to `addresses:$rheader_From:,$rheader_Reply-To:` and delete the first `accept` line after `ea:`), but that'll increase rate of requests to EBL.

 The file specified in the MLDOMAINS macro - domains of legitimate mailing lists, add to it others known for you:

     groups.io